 \subsubsection{Galois representations associated to automorphic forms mod $p$}

 We summarize the (conjectural) correspondence between Galois representations and automorphic representations following~\cite{buzzgee14}.

-Let $G$ be a connected reductive group over $\QQ$ and let $F$ be the splitting field of $G$.
+Let $G$ be a connected reductive group over $\QQ$ and let $F / \QQ$ be the extension over which $G$ splits.
+Henceforth we let $G$ refer to the base change $G \times_{\Spec~\QQ} \Spec~F$.
 Fix a prime $p$.
-Given a level $K=\prod_v K_v \subset G(\AA_f)$, we say that a finite place $v$ of $F$ is \emph{bad} (with respect to $p$ and $K$) if $v$ lies above $p$ or if $K_v$ is \emph{not} a hyperspecial maximal compact subgroup of $G_v=G(F_v)$.
+Given a level, i.e.\ an open compact subgroup $K=\prod_v K_v \subset G(\AA_f)$, we say that a finite place $v$ of $F$ is \emph{bad} (with respect to $p$ and $K$) if $v$ lies above $p$ or if $K_v$ is \emph{not} a hyperspecial maximal compact subgroup of $G_v=G(F_v)$.
 Otherwise we say that $v$ is \emph{good}, in which case we are in the situation described in Section~\ref{Hecke-Algs-prelim}.
 All but finitely many places are good with respect to $p$ and $K$.

 Let $f$ be a Hecke eigenform mod $p$ of level $K$ on $G$, that is a class in the cohomology with $\fpbar$-coefficients of the locally symmetric space defined by $G$ and $K$ (see~\cite[Section 5]{treumannvenkatesh} for details).
-(An important source of such $f$ are the automorphic forms defined on Shimura varieties, as seen in Section~\ref{sect:automorphic}.)
+(NB:\ The examples of interest to this paper are the automorphic forms coming from Shimura varieties, as defined in Section~\ref{sect:automorphic}.)

 For every good place $v$, $f$ defines a character of the local Hecke algebra $\mathcal{H}(G_v, K_v;\fpbar)$, namely the \emph{Hecke eigensystem}

 which takes an operator $T$ to its eigenvalue:

 Using the Satake isomorphism $\mathcal{S}_v$ from Section~\ref{Hecke-Algs-prelim}, we can define a character $\omega_f\colon R(\hat{G})\otimes \fpbar\to \fpbar$ by